 How does Forte Group deal with such an oversaturated market?

 The staff retention issue is typical for the IT market in Belarus.
-One of the ways to solve this problem for our company is to continuously improve our employees’ skills.
+One of the ways to solve this problem for our company is to improve our employees’ skills continuously.

-We do this so that people don’t stagnate in their workplace, or don’t reach their limit.
-This is why the “question-and-learn” principle is in the company’s DNA.
-We have a very thorough interview process and hand-pick the best, and our goal is to raise them together with us not only as tech gurus, but also sharpen their soft skills, team leadership, security skills.
+We do this so that people don’t stagnate in their workplace or reach their limits.
+That’s why the “ask-and-learn” principle is in the company’s DNA.
+We have an extensive interview process and hand-pick the best, and our goal is to raise them together with us as tech gurus and sharpen their soft skills, team leadership, and security skills.
 Our goal is to make our employees full-fledged IT specialists.

 Share your plans for the near future.

-The next step is opening office in London.
-Now we are focused on attracting bigger clients, which will allow us to improve the internal employee growth system and enhance transitions from project to project for continuous professional development.
+The next step is an opening office in London.
+Now we are focused on attracting more prominent clients, which will allow us to improve the internal employee growth system and enhance transitions from project to project for continuous professional development.